 ![]() ![]() |

-Before meeting with a school counselor or other financial aid adviser, preview the application so you better understand where you and your student need help.
+Before meeting with a school counselor or other financial aid advisor, preview the application so you better understand where you and your student need help.

 Help your student with next steps Submitting a financial aid application is only the first step to getting money for college or training after high school.
 Learn how to support your student in what comes next. |